antoniomari/ADA-CAPI-DataStory/index.md

 {% include shortest_path.html %}

 This histogram is revealing.
 There is a clear difference in the two distributions, which is confirmed by a t-test with a p-value of 0.000, giving us the ability to reject the null hypothesis that the shortest possible path lengths are statistically the same in the finished and unfinished paths.
-In fact, the data shows that the shortest possible paths were 2.845 steps long on average in the finished paths, while they were 3.232 steps long on average in the unfinished paths.
+In fact, the data shows that the shortest possible paths were **2.845 steps long on average in the finished paths**, while they were **3.232 steps long on average in the unfinished paths**.

 All of the analyses above are promising, and could help in the explanation for why people give up once we unify them in regression and through machine learning.
 However, there is one last thing we want to look at before we do this.
 Thus far, we have looked at the game, the machine, the network, but missed one of the most crucial parts of the story: the individual player, and how they behave.
 We have to look at that too.